FRL-Project/metalearning/README.md

 2. Load the software modules
     ```
     module load gcc/6.3.0 python_gpu/3.7.4 tmux/2.6 eth_proxy
-    module load mesa-glu/9.0.0                                  # is needed for mujoco
+    # is needed for mujoco
+    module load mesa-glu/9.0.0
-    module load glfw/3.3.4                                      # is needed for mujoco
+    module load glfw/3.3.4
-    module load bazel                                           # needed for dm-tree if python 3.7 (garage)
+    # needed for dm-tree if python 3.7 (garage)
+    module load bazel
     ```
     all in one line
     ```